justshare/justshare.github.io/_posts/2014-04-23-Daily-Best-from-Social-Media-Mavens.md

 >"A consistent brand is essential to your social media marketing campaign and to the reputation of your business.
 You want to post fresh, relevant content often.
 Don’t post something just for the sake of posting it or to gain attention. "

 (by [Jorgen Poulsen](https://twitter.com/CatalystPart))

+Chime in with your thoughts and comments on the [GrowthHackers thread](http://www.growthhackers.com/social-media-marketing-spam-just-share-daily-best-roundup/).
+{: .notice}